Binstack: Making a maximal multi-dimensional decision

 To transcend the noise, stop pretending that the values in the rows are precise or comparable.

 A general rule of complex decisions, is that often they’re difficult because we’ve avoided making other, smaller decisions.
-That is the case with the rubric—our refusal to make crisp decisions about what is most important, results in a jumble.
+That is the case with the rubric, as we’re about to fix.

 Our top-level purpose is to pick the item that maximizes impact, and to be able to explain why.
 So, first we’re going to make smaller decisions about the true impact of each item, and then we’re going to make a decision about which impacts are most valuable.